tleskin/marionette-todolist/README.md

-## TodoList Pana
+##Marionette TodoList

-This Backbone/Marionette app was built as part of the coding challenge for the Pana interview.
+A todo list built with Backbone/Marionette.

 ### Prerequisites: